Provably Robust Detection of Out-of-distribution Data (almost) for free: Provably Robust Detection of Out-of-distribution Data

 where we minimize over the parameters of the neural network $g$ under the constraint that the weights of the output layer $W_g^{(L_g)}$ are componentwise negative and $\bar{g}(z) \geq \max_{u \in B_p(z,\epsilon)} g(u)$ is an upper bound on the output of $g$ around OOD samples for a given $l_p$-threat model $B_p(z,\epsilon)=\{u \in [0,1]^d\,|\,\norm{u-z}_p\leq \epsilon\}$.
 In this paper we always use an $l_\infty$-threat model.
 This upper bound could, in principle, be computed using any certification technique but we will use interval bound propagation (IBP) since it is simple, fast and has been shown to produce SOTA results \cite{gowal2018effectiveness}.
-Note that this is not standard adversarial training for a binary classification problem as here we have an asymmetric situation: we want to be (certifiably) robust wrt to adversarial manipulation on the out-distribution data but \emph{not} on the in-distribution and thus the upper bound is only used for out-distribution samples.
-The negativity constraint on the weights of the output layer $W_g^{(L_g)}$ is enforced by using the parameterization $(W_g^{(L_g)})_{j}=-e^{h_j}$ componentwise and optimizing over $h_j$.
-Later on, the negativity of $W_g^{(L_g)}$ allows us to control the asymptotic behavior of the joint classifier, see Section \ref{sec:guarantees}.
+Note that this is not standard adversarial training for a binary classification problem as here we have an asymmetric situation: we want to be (certifiably) robust to adversarial manipulation on the out-distribution data but \emph{not} on the in-distribution and thus the upper bound is only used for out-distribution samples.
+The negativity of the output layer's weights $W_g^{(L_g)}$ is enforced by using the parameterization $(W_g^{(L_g)})_{j}=-e^{h_j}$ componentwise and optimizing over $h_j$.
+In Section \ref{sec:guarantees} we show how the negativity of $W_g^{(L_g)}$ allows us to control the asymptotic behavior of the joint classifier.

 For the reader's convenience we quickly present the upper $\overline{x}^{(l)}$ and lower $\underline{x}^{(l)}$ bounds on the output of layer $l$ in a feedforward neural network produced by IBP:

 where $W_+=\max (0, W)$ and $W_-=\min(0, W)$ (min/max used componentwise).
 For an $l_\infty$-threat model one starts with the upper and lower bounds for the input layer $\overline{x}^{(0)} = x + \epsilon$ and $\underline{x}^{(0)} = x - \epsilon$ and then iteratively computes the layerwise upper and lower bounds $\overline{x}^{(l)}$, $\underline{x}^{(l)}$ which fulfill